top of page

 • Mandatory Conservation Levy at a Big Five Game Reserve would cost an average of GBP8 per day per person

-• Gratuities in South Africa are generally done in Rands although foreign notes are also accepted.
-Tipping at restaurants is 10 % of the total bill.
-Tipping your guide and tracker at the end of your trip is at your discretion but a guideline would be a minimum of GBP5 per day for both.
+• Tipping your guide and tracker at the end of your trip is at your discretion but a guideline would be a minimum of GBP7 per day per person

 The cost of a safari in South Africa is very much up to the individual and as discussed, the number of days, standard of accommodation, and location of the game reserve will determine the price of the package.
 Embarking on unique safari activities over and above the standard safari package will also influence the cost of the safari.